Alcibiades, Athens' friend and foe.

 Alcibiades changes sides

-Alcibiades now realised that his enemies in Athens were plotting to have him put to death, for most of his supporters were with the expedition in Sicily.
+Alcibiades now realized that his enemies in Athens were plotting to have him put to death, for most of his supporters were with the expedition in Sicily.
 On the way back to Athens he escaped at Turii and crossed Sparta.
 Here he found Syracusan envoys appealing for Spartan help against the Athenians.
 Alcibiades urged the Spartans to send a Spartan general to Syracuse, and to seize Decelea in Attica - the key to Athens's communications by land.
 This the Spartans did; and the Sicilian expedition ended as a colossal failure for the Athenians.

 Meanwhile Alcibiades sailed with the Spartans to persuade Athens's allies in Asia Minor and the Aegean to revolt.
-But the spartans did not trust him, so he fled to the Persians.
+But the Spartans did not trust him, so he fled to the Persians.

 Alcibiades could not return to Athens while the democrats remained in power.
 He therefore encouraged those who were disillusioned by the democracy's failure in Sicilian campaign, and wanted to establish an oligarchy in Athens.
 They managed this in 400, partly because most of the poorer citizens were away serving in the fleet, which by now was at Samos.
 But the democrats set up a democratic government of their own at Samos and recalled Alcibiades.
 They proposed to sail at once to Athens and restore democracy there; but Alcibiades dissuaded them; it would mean, he pointed out, abandoning what was left of the Athenian empire to the Spartans, and civil war at Athens.
 Instead, leading the democrats' fleet, he defeated the Spartans at Cyzicus; the oligarchy at Athens collapsed; and Alcibiades was welcomed as a 'liberator' from the very oligarchy for which he had paved the way – though he did not actually return to the city until 407.